Berkeley-CS61B/website-sp24/projects/proj3/faq.md

 ### Are hallways with a width of 2 allowed?

-Hallways with a width of 2 are permissible as long as it is clearly distinct from a room.
+Hallways with a width of 2 are permissible as long as it is clearly distinct from a room and they generate infrequently.
 Since this condition is somewhat subjective, feel free to present screenshots of your world in the appropriate megethread on Ed.
 As a general rule of thumb, aim for as few ambiguities as possible in every generated world.
 If your world generates too many width-2 hallways, it is more likely that we will determine that too many tiles are ambiguous and your world is invalid.

 ## Are overlapping rooms allowed?

-No. Rooms must not appear to have been generated on top of another.
+Yes, as long as the rest of the validity criteria are still met.

 ## Are double walls (walls directly adjacent to each other) allowed?